Jack Letts: Alleged links with IS

 The letter states that the family tried to present proof of their son's innocence to the RCMP and the Canadian Security Intelligence Service (CSIS), but their attempts to arrange a meeting were declined under the Trudeau Government.

 Detention by Kurdish forces

 Letts was detained by the Kurdish YPG militia after trying to escape from the Battle of Raqqa.
 The BBC interviewed him from prison in June 2017.
-Letts stated he was detained while seeking to escape ISIS-held territory.
+Letts stated he was detained while seeking to escape IS-held territory.